imashaWe/social-book/README.md

 ## Features

-- OAuth 2.0
+- Register and Login screens for authentication.
-- Captcha for login/registration forms
+- Integration of Captcha for login/registration forms.
+- Users can authenticate with their username/email and password.
+- Validation for all sorts of data and input fields.
+- Post listing indexed based on the following criteria:
-- Docker Containerized
+  -  Time created
+  -  Amount of likes

 ## Screenshots